turbolocust/GZipper/README.md

 ## Remarks

-<b>This application is built for Java 11 and upwards and supports Kotlin.</b>
+This application is built for Java 11 and upwards and supports Kotlin.

 # Screenshots